Franc-Brs/general_pourpouse_app/README.md

 docker-compose run --rm app sh -c "python manage.py makemigrations"
 ```

+In case you run in troubles with migrations, delete the migration file and re-run makemigrations.
 ## Create new App
 First of all create the app itself
 ```bash